Jenna’s Journey To Recovery And Sobriety Included Rehab And A New Diet

 “Sobriety has taught me a lot about myself, my coping mechanisms that I ignored came bubbling to the surface quickly after getting sober.
 That scared me.
 Everything I knew was wrong.
 Everything I believed in was hurting me, not helping.
 Meetings and leaning on my Sober friends like @mrs__shay made things bearable the first year.
 I was surviving.
 Sober.
 It was shocking at first, but now it’s my new normal,” she said via an Instagram post.

-If you or a loved one are struggling to maintain a healthy lifestyle and are worried about the risk of drug or alcohol addiction, talk to a dedicated recovery specialist today for more information.
+If you or a loved one are struggling to maintain a healthy lifestyle and are worried about the risk of drug or alcohol addiction, talk to a treatment provider today for more information.